How To Navigate Dating With HIV | myHIVteam

 Talk With Others Who Understand

 Are you currently dating or in a relationship?
-How have you navigated the challenges of dating apps, disclosure, and PrEP?
+How have you handled the challenges of dating apps, disclosure, and PrEP?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Barry S. Zingman, M.D. specializes in HIV/AIDS medicine and general infectious disease.
 Review provided by VeriMed Healthcare Network.
 Learn more about him here.